 A read-only file system also has other advantages, for example fewer file system checks at startup.

-Especially embedded systems – i.e. systems that have been developed for a specific purpose and are then installed in an application (e.g. digital signage) do not necessarily need the possibility to constantly install new software and to keep precise logs on site.
-The logs can be sent over the network to a central server (delayed if necessary), and for system updates the system can be put into maintenance mode to apply the updates.
+Especially embedded systems – i.e. systems that serve a specific purpose in an application (e.g. digital signage) do not necessarily need the possibility to constantly install new software and to keep precise logs on site.
+You can send the logs over the network to a central server (delayed if necessary), and for system updates the system can be put into maintenance mode to apply the updates.

 Here is some information from the Debian project on which Raspbian is based: https://wiki.debian.org/ReadonlyRoot.

 Using RAM disk overlays (in tmpfs), a system can still write log files, or make changes to files.
-The RAM disk overlays could be periodically synchronized with specially designated partitions on the SD card.
-Care must be taken with the RAM disk so that it does not overflow (due to the log files), and there is of course less RAM memory available for normal activities.
+You can synchronize the RAM disk overlays periodically with specially designated partitions on the SD card.
+You should be careful with the RAM disk so that it does not overflow (due to the log files), and there is of course less RAM memory available for normal activities.

 We use this technique with our product Anonymebox, where it must be assumed that users simply unplug it from the socket.